Kenneth Berding

 Walking in the Spirit

-If you want to live the life of abundance promised by Jesus, you must learn what it means to walk with the the Holy Spirit.
-He is a wise, biblical, and practical guide to living life in the Spirit as outlined in Romans 8.
+If you want to live the life of abundance promised by Jesus, you must learn what it means to walk with the Holy Spirit.
+Here is a wise, biblical, and practical guide to living life in the Spirit as outlined in Romans 8.
 Filled with real-life examples and engaging personal stories, Berding offers an invaluable message to many of us who either ignore, forget, or want to know more of the Spirit’s role in the Christian life.

 What Are Spiritual Gifts?
 Rethinking the Conventional View